Ian Robert Millard, born in the Royal County of Berkshire, was brought up both on the border of South Oxfordshire and in Sydney, Australia.

 Having dropped out of school at 16, he worked at a number of different jobs, including casual labouring, factory and warehouse work, unpaid volunteer work on an organic farm, motorcycle courier, security guard and various other activities.
 He did this in order to survive while having the relative freedom to study alone and to formulate a personal world-view and ideology.
 It was important to him not to compromize his integrity by doing work (probably better-paid) that would in any way contaminate his mentality with tawdry moneygrasping.
 During this time, he started study of the Russian language.

-Ian Millard was able to visit Moscow in 1993, seeing the near chaos brought about by the final collapse of Sovietism.
+Ian Millard was able to visit Moscow in 1993, and saw the near chaos brought about by the final collapse of Sovietism.
 He also saw the gangsterism rampant then in Moscow and (co-incidentally) stayed in the same hotel as the upper ranks of the Chechen Mafia, as yet not in open conflict with the corrupt Russian Government.
-The hotel was the so-called Stalin skyscraper Hotel Ukraina, used by Sean Connery’s character in the film of the John le Carré book, The Russia House.
+That hotel was the so-called Stalin skyscraper called the Ukraina, which was used by Sean Connery’s character, “boozy Barley Blair”, in the film version of the John le Carré book, The Russia House.

-In 2002, Ian Millard relocated to the South West of England and worked as a ordinary practising barrister there and in other parts of the UK.
-He visited Moscow again in 2007 and was able to see the huge societal changes that had occurred in the intervening 14 years.
+In 2002, Ian Millard relocated to the South West of England and worked as an ordinary practising barrister there and in other parts of the UK, doing a range of civil law, common law and commercial law.

 From 2005-2009, Ian Millard lived in North Finistere (Brittany, Atlantic France) commuting to the UK from there until 2008, when he gave up practice at the Bar.
+He visited Moscow again in 2007 and was able to see the huge societal changes that had occurred in the intervening 14 years.

 Ian Millard is now determined to put forward ideas and views for a positive future society in the UK, mainland Europe and beyond.

-A new society must arise, based at least fundamentally on the Threefold Social Order concept of Rudolf Steiner and on a mainly European population in the European or Eurasian lands.
+A new society must arise, based at least fundamentally on the Threefold Social Order concept of Rudolf Steiner and on a mainly European population in the European or Eurasian lands.*